3 Ways To Tell the Difference Between Constructive Criticism and a Hater

 For instance, take this situation where your child comes home with a “low” grade:

 Criticism: Darling, why such a low grade?
-What happened?

 Was there something you didn’t understand about your lessons?
 I know you can do better.